 Your Privacy Rights

-You may have the following rights under certain US state data protection laws:
+You may have the following rights under certain U.S. state data protection laws:

 Depending on where you live, you may also have: